FOR WORLD MISSION MOVEMENT IN THE 21ST CENTURY

-The leaders of churches and missions from fourteen Asian countries have joined to form the Asia Missions Association(AMA).
-At a consultation in Seoul in 1973, they entrusted to Korea International Mission to establish a center of missions research and training in Seoul.
+The leaders of churches and missions from fourteen countries in Asia joined to form the Asia Missions Association(AMA).
+At a consultation in Seoul in 1973, the establishment of a center for mission research and training was entrusted to Korea International Mission.

-He took an initiative step of establishing the Summer Institute of World Mission in Seoul, right after the All-Asia Mission Consultation Seoul ’73 was held.
-The Institute was attempted as an experimental project of the permanent East- West Center for Missions Research and Development which is established as a project of the Asia Missions Association.
-There was no missionary training institute in Asia before this Institute was established.
+Dr. Cho took the initiative step of establishing the Summer Institute of World Mission in Seoul, right after the 1973 All-Asia Mission Consultation in Seoul.
+Before the establishment of this institute, there had been no missions training institute in Asia.
+The Summer Institute was attempted as an experimental project that later become the permanent East- West Center for Missions Research and Development which was established as a project of the Asia Missions Association.

-Since 1973, more than 2,000 candidates and local pastors received their training at the Center until the year 1999.
-All of the candidates had already finished their college or seminary training.
-The candidates came from India, Pakistan, Indonesia, Malaysia, Philippines, Thailand, Singapore, Hong Kong as well as from Korea.
+Between its inception in 1973 and 1999, more than 2,000 candidates and local pastors received their training at the Center.
+All of the candidates were college and/or seminary graduates and come from various countries in Asia.
+The countries represented were: India, Pakistan, Indonesia, Malaysia, Philippines, Thailand, Singapore, Hong Kong as well as from Korea.

-The churches in the East are paving the highways to succeed the unfinished task of the world mission from the West.
-The project for the task of missions research and training has been steadily materialized.
+Receiving the baton from the West, the churches in the East are pacing the highways to world mission.
+In addition, the vision of missions research and training in Asia has been steadily materialized.

-In 1979, the land breaking service was observed and the campus of the Center was constructed and named as PAULINE HOUSE.
+In 1979, a groundbreaking service was observed and a campus for the Center was constructed.
+The campus was named “Pauline House”.

-In 1988, East-West Center for Missions Research and Development represented by Dr. David Cho entered into a memorandum of cooperation with the U.S. Center for World Mission represented by Dr. Ralph W. Winter.
+In 1988, the East-West Center for Missions Research and Development represented by Dr. Cho, entered into a memorandum of cooperation with the U.S. Center for World Mission represented by Dr. Ralph W. Winter.

-In 1999, the Founder, David J. Cho, retired and the Pauline House was transferred to GMS (Global Mission Society).
+In 1999, Dr. Cho, founder of the Center, retired and the Pauline House was transferred to GMS (Global Mission Society).

-In 2004, a group of leading senior fellow graduates of the Center formed a new Board of the East-West Center for Missions Research and Development and rehabilitate the Center.
-David J. Cho, the Founder of the Center, appointed Dr. Timothy Kiho Park, Professor of Fuller School of Intercultural Studies, as the new President to succeed David J. Cho’s position to take initiatives for rehabilitation of the Center.
-Dr. Park incorporated the Center to California State and began reshaping the program and raising fund for the Center rehabilitation.
+In 2004, a group of leading senior fellow graduates of the Center formed a new Board of the East-West Center for Missions Research and Development to rehabilitate the Center.
+Dr. Cho appointed Dr. Timothy Kiho Park, Professor of Fuller School of Intercultural Studies, as his successor and new president of the Center.
+Dr. Park incorporated the Center in California, USA, and began reshaping the program and raising fund for the rehabilitation of the Center.

-In 2008, Dr. Steve K Eom was appointed general secretary of East West Center for Mission Research and Development.
+In 2008, Dr. Steve K Eom was appointed as general secretary of the East West Center for Mission Research and Development.